Pomodorka3/PHP-OOP-User_panel_v0.1/README.md

 # PHP-OOP-User_panel_v0.1
-This is the most basic structure of PHP OOP user panel with register/login and group management functions.
+This is the most basic structure of PHP OOP user panel with register/login and group management functions.<br>
-You can easily develop your project on this structure.
+You can easily develop your project on this structure.<br>
-Free to use.
+<b>Free to use.</b>

-Structure:
+<u>Structure:</u>
-classes/ - contains all necessary classes
+<pre>classes/ - contains all necessary classes
     |----Config.php - for fast access to global config variables
     |----Cookie.php - deals with Cookies
     |----DB.php - works with database (PDO)